 As noted in Section IV: Fair Housing Impediments and Action Plan of the County AI, "It is the goal of the jurisdictions to undertake actions that can help reduce and eliminate existing housing discrimination and prevent its reemergence in the future, as well as to address other impediments to equal housing opportunity.
 While the jurisdictions cannot control systemic issues related to fair housing and fair housing choice challenges, they can work to coordinate actions that improve fair housing, encourage coordination among disparate public entities, encourage stakeholders to act and report on fair housing issues, analyze existing data sources, report progress on fair housing issues, highlight findings from data analyses, and encourage meaningful action and cooperation at community levels."

 Housing affordability, homelessness, and fair housing education are the primary fair housing impediments identified by the City.
-Prioritization of these issues is as follows:
+Addressing each Prioritization of these impediments is a high priority for the City as follows:

 1. Housing Affordability